Monday, January 1, 2024

 Notice – although you needn’t alarm anybody by mentioning it in the sermon! – there are no palms in Luke, and no Hosannas!
 There are also no homiletical takeaways.
 What’s the moral here?
 There isn’t one.
 We are simply transfixed by Jesus’ courage, his peaceful witness, his rock solid determination to fulfill whatever God was asking of him.
 The moment is politically loaded.
 Jesus doesn’t shirk, or say Oh, you’re mistaken, I’m nothing to worry about!

 David Lyle Jeffrey reminds us that this colt is untrained, undomesticated, never ridden – and so we’d expect such a creature to be difficult to mount or to stay on task.
 Instead, he’s docile, cooperative – even amid all the clamor, racket, flapping cloaks and branches.
 He doesn’t buck, but carried his load beautifully.
 Luke does linger over the disciples securing this creature.
 “The Lord has need of it.”
-It’s thin, and a tad corny, but the preacher isn’t off target to ask “What do we have tied up that the Lord has need of, and could put to lovely use?”
+It’s thin, and a tad corny, but the preacher isn’t off target to ask “What do we have tied up that the Lord has need of, and could put to lovely use?
+Does the Lord have need of me?"

 The cloaks laid along the path: do we think of Sir Walter Raleigh doffing his coat for Queen Elizabeth to walk across a muddy path?
 What about Francis of Assisi – whose conversion was hastened by a peasant who laid down a cloak for Francis to walk upon in front of Assisi’s equivalent of Herod’s temple?
 Francis wasn’t St. Francis at all – not yet.
 The peasant foresaw what would unfold.
 Were Jesus’ fans unwitting foreseers of the Lord Jesus would later become?